anuragambuja/data-engineering-gcp/BigQuery.md

     ![image](https://user-images.githubusercontent.com/19702456/218378411-6f62d0c2-670a-4783-96d4-0f38c20bdb05.png)

-- Avro, ORC, and Parquet files are all now supported for federated querying.
-- BQ managed Transfer Service allows to move data into BQ from SaaS services.
-You can schedule loades and automatically scale and access other data sources through various connectors.
-- Storage resources are allocated as you consume them and deallocated as you remove data or drop tables.
-Query resources are allocated according to query type and complexity.
-Each query uses some number of slots, which are units of computation that comprise a certain amount of CPU and RAM.
-- BQ has built-in features like Machine Learning, Geospatial Analysis and Business Intelligence among others.

 ## BI Engine
 -  BI Engine can accelerate SQL queries from any source, including those written by data visualization tools, and can manage cached tables for on-going optimization.
 -  BI Engine provides the following advantages: